/ Licensing and Permitting

 Register an alarm system: In addition to a fire inspection, you’ll also need to register your alarm system with the City of Charlotte.
 Access the alarm permit application and more here.

 Operate your business from home: Running a business from home?
 You’ll need a permit for that.
 Learn more from the City of Charlotte.
+You can check out a Sample Customary Home Occupation Permit Application too!

 Get assistance for land development projects: Whether you’re a citizen, a developer, or a contractor, the City of Charlotte connects you to the information you need to start a land development project in Charlotte.
 Access the portal here!